 Review all of your insurance policies at least annually to make sure they working with you

 It’s a good habit to revisit all of your insurance policies at least annually.
-I find it easiest to do during our annual benefits enrollment period.
+I find it easiest to do during the annual benefits enrollment period.
 From time to time the coverage will change, or an employer will change insurance providers.
 Spending a little time going over the options may put a little more money back in your pocketbook.

-I look back at my younger years, and long for the days when life seemed so much better when you were sick!
+I look back at my younger years, and long for the days when life seemed so much better when I were sick!
 At least now, I can get a little work done from home while binging Netflix!

 Until next time…...this is Melissa Making Cents